-For researchers who have an active “Premium membership” expiring beyond 09/01/2021, with either monthly or annual billing cycles, their accounts will be automatically converted to the Plus plan.
-There’s no changes in fees as the old Premium membership and new Plus plan are both $10 a month or $108 a year.
+For researchers who have an active “Premium membership” expiring beyond 09/01/2021, with either monthly or annual billing cycles, their accounts will be automatically converted to the Standard plan.
+There’s no changes in fees as the old Premium membership and new Standard plan are both $10 a month or $108 a year.
 The new subscription will also automatically renew like the current memberships.

 originally expiring beyond 09/01/2021